 Summer vacation is the perfect time to de-stress and get away from it all, but being prepared and having a good packing strategy is a smart way to keep it simple from the start.
 By packing minimally, you’ll save time and be ready for the big trip without worry.
 Here's a minimalist travel packing list as well as a few tips as to how to be an ultralight travel queen.

 It’s easy to overpack when you’re getting ready for vacation because you’re worried you may need something.
 In reality, many of the essentials you have at home you won’t need on vacation, and if you do, you can often find them at a local store for a minimal cost.
-However, there are plenty of items you will need to make your vacation a success!
+However, there are plenty of items you will need to make your minimalist vacation a success!
 While getting a bottle of aspirin from a local pharmacy might not pose much trouble while on vacation, finding the perfect swimsuit that fits and flatters might not be so easy when you’re away from home and in an unfamiliar location.
 Get prepared in advance by taking a mental look at the things you can’t live without during vacation and the things you can probably pick up if you need them.

 Once you’ve become more mentally comfortable with packing minimally, it’s time to create a basic packing checklist.
 All the “ultimate” checklists you’ve probably seen on popular websites don’t apply here.
 Instead of packing everything possible, you’re honing in the most important essentials and considering how to make items multitask for you to place less focus on your packing and items and more on having fun and relaxing during your vacation.
 Make a list with three columns that divide items into three categories: must-have, maybe need to have, and would be nice to have.
 You’ll likely pack most of the items on your must-have list, but the trick is to pack less without sacrificing your style, comfort, or peace of mind.